coq/coq/doc/sphinx/addendum/implicit-coercions.rst

 Coercions and Modules
 ---------------------

-.. flag:: Automatic Coercions Import

-   Since |Coq| version 8.3, the coercions present in a module are activated only when the module is explicitly imported.
-Formerly, the coercions were activated as soon as the module was required, whether it was imported or not.
+The coercions present in a module are activated only when the module is explicitly imported.

-   This option makes it possible to recover the behavior of the versions of
-   |Coq| prior to 8.3.

-.. warn:: Coercion used but not in scope: @qualid.
-If you want to use this coercion, please Import the module that contains it.

-   This warning is emitted when typechecking relies on a coercion contained in a module that has not been explicitely imported.
-It helps migrating code and stop relying on the option above.

 Examples
 --------